codefresh-io/docs.codefresh.io/_docs/enterprise/codefresh-runner.md

 Here is a list of the resources that are created during a Runner installation:

 * Agent (grouped by `/.*.venona.yaml/`)
-  * `service-account.venona.yaml` - The service account that the agent's pod will use at the end
+  * `service-account.venona.yaml` - The service account that the agent's pod will use at the end.
   * `cluster-role-binding.venona.yaml` - The agent discovering K8S apis by calling to `openapi/v2`, this ClusterRoleBinding binds  bootstraped ClusterRole by Kubernetes `system:discovery` to `service-account.venona.yaml`.
-This role has only permissions to make a GET calls to non-resources URLs
+This role has only permissions to make a GET calls to non-resources URLs.
-  * `role.venona.yaml` - Allow to `GET`, `CREATE` and `DELETE` pods and persistent volume claims
+  * `role.venona.yaml` - Allow to `GET`, `CREATE` and `DELETE` pods and persistent volume claims.
-  * `role-binding.venona.yaml` - The agent is spinning up pods and pvc, this binding binds `role.venona.yaml` to `service-account.venona.yaml`
+  * `role-binding.venona.yaml` - The agent is spinning up pods and pvc, this binding binds `role.venona.yaml` to `service-account.venona.yaml`.
-* Runtime-environment (grouped by `/.*.re.yaml/`) - Kubernetes controller that spins up all required resources to provide a good caching experience during pipeline execution
+* Runtime-environment (grouped by `/.*.re.yaml/`) - Kubernetes controller that spins up all required resources to provide a good caching experience during pipeline execution.
-  * `service-account.dind-volume-provisioner.re.yaml` - The service account that the controller will use
+  * `service-account.dind-volume-provisioner.re.yaml` - The service account that the controller will use.
-  * `cluster-role.dind-volume-provisioner.re.yaml` Defines all the permission needed for the controller to operate correctly
+  * `cluster-role.dind-volume-provisioner.re.yaml` Defines all the permission needed for the controller to operate correctly.
-  * `cluster-role-binding.dind-volume-provisioner.yaml` - Binds the ClusterRole to `service-account.dind-volume-provisioner.re.yaml`
+  * `cluster-role-binding.dind-volume-provisioner.yaml` - Binds the ClusterRole to `service-account.dind-volume-provisioner.re.yaml`.